HOT CROSS BUNS

 - Place the buns into the preheated oven & bake for 15 to 20 minutes until golden.

-- Add the golden syrup to a small bowl.
+- Now it’s time to prepare the glaze.
+Add the golden syrup & the hot water to a bowl.

 - Mix well.

-- Make sure you get the glaze over all the buns.
+- Brush the glaze over the Hot Cross Buns.

-- With the oven switched off, place the tray of Hot Cross Buns on the opened oven door & all allow the heat from the oven to dry up the glaze.
+- With the oven switched off, place the tray of Hot Cross Buns in the oven with the door slightly open, this will allow the glaze to dry up.

 - Once the glaze has dried, these Hot Cross Buns are ready to be gobbled.